DeepRoy2002/Similarity-search-model/README.md

 # Similarity-search-model

+# All of the codes are explained inside with markdown cells against each code cells

 FAISS (Facebook AI Similarity Search) is an efficient library for fast nearest neighbor search in large datasets.
 It is optimized for high-dimensional vector search, making it useful for image retrieval, recommendation systems, and clustering.

 How FAISS Searches for Similar Vectors